 DraftKings also has some insane bracket contests that keep your blood pumping with excitement during March Madness (as if it’s not exciting enough, to begin with)

 DraftKings will match your first deposit up to $1,000.
-Your first bet (minimum of $5) is risk-free, so if it loses, you get your money back in site credit.
+Your first bet (minimum of $5) is an insurance bet, so if it loses, you get your money back in site credit.

 William Hill March Madness betting